ikbendion/SonosRPC/README.md

-# SonosRPC
+## SonosRPC
-RPC client for SONOS sound systems.
+A Discord Rich Presence client that displays your SONOS sound system status.

-## Installation
+# Installation
-- Create a discord app (discord developer portal)
+- Go to the Discord developer portal and create a new app.
-- Add IP and secret into script
+- Copy the IP address and the secret key of your app and paste them into the script.
-- command: pip install -r requirements.txt
+- Run the command: pip install -r requirements.txt to install the required packages.
-- python3 main.py
+- Run the script with: python3 main.py